-Grigsby Sensei holds a 5th degree black belt ('godan') in Ki-Aikido, a Joden in Ki Development, and is a certified Assistant Ki Lecturer.
+Grigsby Sensei holds a 6th degree black belt ('rokudan') in Ki-Aikido, a Joden in Ki Development, and is a certified Assistant Ki Lecturer.

 Grigsby sensei began her aikido training in 1988 at the Headquarters dojo in Tokyo, where she trained for 5 years under the top instructors in Ki Society, including Tohei Sensei.
 The focus of her training was in the Aikido Gakuin, a special two-year aikido school that offered an intensive program to foreigners.
 She completed the program and trained an additional year as a ‘graduate’ student.

 In 1991 and 1993, she participated in the All Japan Taigi Competition, receiving a gold medal both times.
-She currently lives in Olympia, but travels regularly to Seattle to teach and train at the SKS dojo.
+She currently lives in Olympia, but travels regularly to Seattle to teach and train with us at the Seattle Ki Aikido dojo.
 She hopes to also begin teaching in the Olympia area in the near future.

 “After eight years of training in karate, I discovered aikido during what was suppose to be a one year stay in Japan.
 I quickly realized that aikido was actually better suited to me, and my one year became five, primarily to train as much as possible.
 The central tenet of our style of aikido is ‘butsukaranai’….to not collide with your partner, neither physically or mentally.
 It is this philosophy, and the flowing, rhythmical movement of aikido that attracted me to this style.
 More than the practice of technique, it is a continual exploration into the development of understanding the mind-body connection and applying that to everyday life.”

 Dan Duyungan Sensei holds a 2nd degree black belt ('nidan') rank in Ki-Aikido, a Shoden in Ki Development, and has been training since 1997.